Aetna considers negative pressure wound therapy (NPWT) pumps medically necessary, when either of the following criteria (I or II) is met:

 For wounds and ulcers described in sections I and II above, an NPWT pump and supplies will be considered as not medically necessary with any of the following, whichever occurs earliest:

 Any measurable degree of wound healing has failed to occur over the prior month.
+Wound healing is defined as improvement occurring in either surface area (length times width) or depth of the wound.
 There must be documentation of quantitative measurements of wound characteristics including wound length and width (surface area), or depth, serially observed and documented, over a specified time interval.
 The recorded wound measurements must be consistently and regularly updated and must have demonstrated progressive wound healing from month to month; or

 Four months (including the time NPWT was applied in an inpatient setting prior to discharge to the home) have elapsed using an NPWT pump in the treatment of any wound.
 The medical necessity of NPWT beyond 4 months will be given individual consideration based upon required additional documentation; or